plasma-umass/doppio/browser/_about.md

 The code has been tested on the latest versions of Chrome, Firefox, Safari, Opera, IE 9, IE 10, and Node, but should run in just about any browser.
-Doppio should also work in IE 8, but may have some small frontend bugs that do not interfere with JVM logic.

 Check out the [demo!](http://int3.github.com/doppio)